Tommertom/aiflow/README.md

 ## AIFlow Class

+General method naming:

+- `get` returns data in structured format from the class (e.g. JSON, list of strings)
+- `display` shows output on the console, so very helpful in pybook
+- `save` and `load` saves output to/from a file
+- `set` defines a variable or config part of the class

 ### Initialization

 - `__init__(self, api_key, model=Model.GPT_4, temperature=0, max_tokens=150)`: Initialize the AIFlow class with API key, model, temperature, and max tokens.